vasiliyk/AI-engineering/copilot-grok.md

 Pass@k can be interpreted as the result of evaluating the best out of k samples, where the best sample is picked by an oracle with prior knowledge of the unit tests.

+They determined that when evaluating pass@k, it is important to optimize sampling temperature for the particular value of k.
+The higher temperatures are optimal for larger k, because the resulting set of samples has higher diversity, and the metric rewards only whether the model generates any correct solution.
-They determined that the optimal temperature for pass@1 is T∗ = 0.2 and the optimal temperature for pass@100 is T∗ = 0.8 (see graph).
+And optimal temperature for pass@1 is T∗ = 0.2 and the optimal temperature for pass@100 is T∗ = 0.8.

+The graph that shows pass@k against the number of samples k and the sampling temperature.
 ![passes vs temperature](images/samples_passes.png)

-There are 2 proposed ways to work
-I prefer pass@1 with low temperature to get more reliable code (as reliable as training data) due to the lesser probability or performance/memory degradation of security vulnerability introduced by randomness.
+While pass@100 with the high temperature of 0.8 leads to better results (pass@k rewars only whether the model generates any correct solution) I prefer pass@1 with low temperature of 0.2 to get more reliable code (as reliable as training data) due to the lesser probability or performance/memory degradation of security vulnerability introduced by randomness.

-pass@1 with TopP 0.95 + temperature of 0.2 as recommended for pass@1 by OpenAI in HumanEval paper

 | Model | Gemini CodeAssist | GitHub Copilot | Amazon Q (CodeWhisperer) | Cursor | Qodo (Codium) |
 | -- | -- | -- | -- | -- | -- |